Home » Workplace & Commercial » Cladding Projects » That Moment When You Realise You Can Paint Over Rust

 The Possibilities

 Once you’ve used the damp-proof primer, you’ve got the opportunity to redecorate and be creative!
-You can paint over the newly prepared rusty metal with any colour scheme you like using Rust-Oleum 7500 Alkythane.
+You can paint over the newly prepared rusty metal with any colour scheme you like using 7500 Alkythane.
 By using the damp-proof primer you’ve skipped the manual rust removal process, saving you time!

 Recommended topcoat for corrosive environments